MrPowers/cali/guides/mac.md

 # Mac Setup

+The default shell has been changed from Bash to ZSH as of macOS Catalina.
+All commands in this guide use the `~/.zshrc` file instead of the `~/.bash_profile`.

 Set trackpad sensitivity to max.
 Enable touch click.
+These are in System Preferences => Trackpad.

 Remove all icons from your dock (you can add back the ones you want later).